If you originally purchased your vehicle from a dealer, lending institution, leasing company, or other retailer, you must use

 If you originally purchased (or acquired by gift or transfer) your vehicle from an individual or other private party, you must use

-On both Forms RUT-25 and RUT-50, the exemption for using the vehicle outside Illinois for more than three months applies only to individuals moving into Illinois.
+On Forms RUT-25 and RUT-50, the exemption for using the vehicle outside Illinois for more than three months applies only to individuals moving into Illinois.
 It does not apply to businesses, leasing companies, lessees moving into Illinois, or military persons whose home of record is in Illinois.
 In these situations, tax is due; however, a reasonable allowance of depreciation for prior out-of-state use is allowed and credit is authorized for taxes properly due and paid to the other state.

-These forms generally are obtained when you license and title your vehicle at a local driver's license facility or currency exchange.
+These forms are generally obtained when you license and title your vehicle at a local driver's license facility or currency exchange.
 Do not make copies of the forms prior to completing.
 These forms have unique transaction numbers that should not be duplicated.
 Doing so could delay processing.